Deciding On Which City Is Best For You To Live In Canada?

 Top Canadian Cities for Higher Education

 If getting an education from a top institute is your priority then Toronto comes out at the top since the University of Toronto is based there.
-You can also consider Vancouver/Kelowna, where the University of British Columbia is based.
-Montreal would be an ideal choice if you are a French speaker as it hosts McGill University as well as the University of Montreal.

 Other cities and universities to consider for top tier education –